-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 They believe abortion should be allowed only if there is a risk to the mother's life and health (63 percent), if the foetus has permanent and incurable defects (59 percent), or if the pregnancy is a result of rape (54 percent).

-Based on those provisions, around 1,100 abortion procedures are being conducted each year.
+Based on those provisions, around 1,100 abortion procedures are currently being conducted each year.

 For Agnieszka Dziemianowicz-Bąk, a left-wing MP, in a country of 38 million people, that amounts to almost "no access to abortion" at all.